DerWeh/gftools/docs/source/tutorial.rst

 Blackman, Esterling, Berk (BEB)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The `~gftool.beb` formalism is a an extension of `~gftool.cpa` to off-diagonal disorder.
+The `~gftool.beb` formalism is an extension of `~gftool.cpa` to off-diagonal disorder.
-This means, we can provid different hoppling amplitudes.
+This means, we can provide different hopping amplitudes.
-We have the addional parameter `hopping` which gives the realtive hopping amplitudes.
+We have the additional parameter `hopping` which gives the relative hopping amplitudes.
 The `~gftool.cpa` corresponds to `hopping=np.ones([N, N])`, where `N` is the number
 of components.
 The `~gftool.beb` module works very similar to `~gftool.cpa`:
 We use `~gftool.beb.solve_root` to get the effective medium,
 in BEB, however, the effective medium is a matrix.
-Next the component Green's function are calulated using `~gftool.beb.gf_loc_z`.
+Next the component Green's function are calculated using `~gftool.beb.gf_loc_z`.
 These are, however, already multiplied by the concentration.
 So the average Green's function is `gf_loc_z.sum(axis=-1)`.
 Let's compare `~gftool.cpa` and `~gftool.beb`: